lzapffe/ds_labs/lab-10.md

 professors get.
 However, there might also be some characteristics that are more specific to the University of Austin Texas due to its location and characteristics of the student body.
-There would maybe for example not be as much of a difference in etnic minority status in an university that has a larger percent of their student body that is an ethinc minority themselves.
+There would maybe for example not be as much of a difference in ethnic minority status in an university that has a larger percent of their student body that is an ethnic minority themselves than what I imagine there is at University of Texas.
 I would therefore not generalize it to all other universities, but rather instead consider it a general suggestion of what seems to matter for professor rankings, which require more broad data or data specific to the university of interest to draw more certain conclusions.